nonoo/nlogrotate/README.md

 line. *checklogsize()* should be called periodically, which runs *logrotateifneeded.sh*.

-You have to set the following variables before sourcing the script:
+You have to set the following variable before sourcing the script:

-- *$logfile*: name of the logfile to redirect stdout to.
+- *$nlogrotatepath*: path to nlogrotate.
-- *$logrotateifneeded*: path to the logrotateifneeded.sh script.
+- *$logfile*: logfile when quiet mode is on.

 Optional variables: